chtefi/find-non-translated-keys-resx/README.md

 ```

 Here, `CloseDialog` and `UserParameter` keys do not exist in the `de` and `es`
-variations, but they exist in `Settings.aspx.resx`.
+variations, but they exist in neutral `Settings.aspx.resx`.